 Now to something that’s somehow both more and less dramatic, The Collingwood Elvis Festival is a five-day festival dedicated to The King, Elvis Presley.
 Taking place at multiple venues around this tranquil Georgian Bay town, the event features countless performances from some of the world’s biggest Elvis tribute acts in addition to markets, food, and other activities.
 Taking place at the end of July, it’s also a great time to hit nearby Wasaga Beach, one of the most exciting beaches in Ontario.
 Collingwood is roughly an hour and a half North of Kitchener.

-A unique Summer music festival, Hillside is as much a quaint retreat as it is a rowdy musical event according to JustFly.
+A unique Summer music event, Hillside Festival is as much a quaint retreat as it is a rowdy musical event.
 Set in Guelph, Ontario on a lake within a conservation area.
 While the musical styles tend to wane from punk to alternative to folk, the experience of Hillside remains a steady calm as you camp out for a weekend on Guelph Lake.
 In addition to music, visitors are treated to various art shops and workshops, and local merchants.
-The festival itself has been going on for 32 years and runs from July 22 to 24.

 Guest Author: Keith Holland is the Community Manager for Momentum Travel and is a graduate of Toronto, Ontario, Canada’s Humber College Journalism Program.